nuthanc/learning_to_learn/README.md

   * Growth mindset that everything is trainable
   * I'm not smart enough to do this yet
 * **Feynman Technique**
-  * Explain it in such a basic level that even a Child can understand
+  * Explain it in such a basic level that even a Child can understand(This helps in Recalling)
 * **Trunk Based Knowledge**
   * First Principles: https://fs.blog/2018/04/first-principles/
     * Break down complicated problems into basic elements and then reassemble them from the ground up